-- 1. Touch the Bars button in the bottom right corner of the application to expand the available options. - 2.
+- 1. Select the Bars button in the bottom right corner of the application to expand the available options.
+(See Figure 102.) - 2.
 Select the between 75% or 100% scaling.

-Figure 98: Vector on-screen tools - Bar Targets
+Figure 102: Vector on-screen tools - Bar Targets

 Line Select function.
 Line Select allows you to select a single picture line to monitor in the display.
 By default All Lines is selected and all lines are monitored.

 To turn on Line Select (and choose the line to monitor):

-- 1. Select the Lines button at the bottom of the application. - 2.
-Select 1 Line. - To scroll through lines, press the + and buttons. - To enter a specific line to monitor, select Line Sel. and enter the line on the keypad.
+- 1. Select the Lines button at the bottom of the application.
+(See Figure 103.) - 2.
+Select 1 Line. - o To scroll through lines, select the + and buttons. - o To enter a specific line to monitor, select Line Sel. and enter the line on the keypad.